steinbrennerlab/steinbrennerlab.github.io/_people/steinbrenner.md

 date: 2019-04-01
 ---

-Adam will join the UW Department of Biology as an Assistant Professor in September 2019
+Prof. Steinbrenner joined the UW Department of Biology in September 2019

 {% comment %}
 The text directly above will appear in the People page as well as your main page, https://steinbrennerlab.org/people/YourLastName.html